olekongithub/incsite/content/pages/interns.md

 I am currently a senior at Queens College pursuing my Bachelor’s in Computer Science.
 I am lucky to have had family and friends who have given me courage when I thought I had none.
-Simply not wanting to disappoint these people whose favorable opinions I care so much about has increased my motivation and eventually my own confidence.
+Simply not wanting to disappoint those close to me or myself has increased my motivation and, consequently, my own confidence.
 This has developed into a will to keep fighting and always trying my hardest to accomplish any task at hand.

-Because I have been so lucky to have this network, the community as much as my academic goals have been the focus of my work.
-Service has been at the heart of what I do for the better part of my High School and Collegiate experience.
-My volunteer experience includes after school child care and tutoring in the Hell’s Kitchen community.
+Because I have been so lucky to have this network, I understand the value of community and teamwork.
+The community as much as my academic goals have been the focus of my work.
+Service has been at the heart of what I do for the better part of my High School and Collegiate years.
+My volunteer experience includes afterschool child care and tutoring in the Hell’s Kitchen community.
 I spent three hours a day with children who would otherwise have had nowhere to go after school, allowing them to study, do homework, and have a safe place within the community they could come together to be